CaChannel/caffi/README.rst

 Install
 -------
-EPICS dynamic libraries have been shipped with the package for Windows, Linux and OS X.
+EPICS dynamic libraries have been shipped with the package for Windows, Linux and macOS.
-But if the environment variables *EPICS_BASE* and *EPICS_HOST_ARCH* are set, those libraries under path ``${EPICS_BASE}/lib/${EPICS_HOST_ARCH}`` will be used.
+But if the environment variables *EPICS_BASE* and *EPICS_HOST_ARCH* are set on macOS and Linux, those libraries under path ``${EPICS_BASE}/lib/${EPICS_HOST_ARCH}`` will be used.

 Either use *pip*,